When it comes to moving, deciding where to set down roots can often be an even more difficult decision than actually picking a house to buy.

-With a home, you usually know immediately whether it’s “the one” or not, but with a new city, there are so many variables and personal priorities that come into play… Is it safe?
+With a home, you usually know immediately whether it’s “the one” or not, but with a new city, so many variables and personal priorities come into play… Is it safe?
 How is the community?
 Is there a lot of space?
 Is the school system good?
 What is the cost of living?
 And so on.

 If you’re considering moving to Midlothian or have a new job where moving is necessary, these are likely questions you have.

 To ease your worries and provide you with some helpful information, here are the answers to your top questions when it comes to moving and/or buying a home in Midlothian:

 Is Midlothian, Texas a good place to live?

 Midlothian is a part of Ellis County, considered one of the best places to live in Texas.
 With a population of 29,743, the area hits that perfect sweet spot between a small town and a big city.
 While compared to the hub of Dallas it might feel like a small town, but it is filled with life.
 Plus, being a suburb of Dallas, Midlothian is only 25 miles from downtown.
 In this ideal location, you can visit fun activities in Dallas and exciting nightlife whenever you wish!

 With about 81% of residents being homeowners, you’ll also find a BIG sense of community in this small city.
 Often associated with cheesy movies, the idea of “neighbors becoming friends” actually exists here and every resident will tell you the same thing.
 Just read the recent resident reviews of Midlothian!